pipes

 Once you become familiar with the pipe operator, we believe you’ll find the the above example using the pipe the easiest of the three to read and interpret.

-The next two chapters of this book focus on obtaining and preparing eBird data and environmental variables for the modeling that will occur in the remaining chapters.
+The next two chapters of this guide focus on obtaining and preparing eBird data and environmental variables for the modeling that will occur in the remaining chapters.
 These steps can be time consuming and laborious.
 If you’d like to skip straight to the analysis, download this package of prepared data.
-Unzip this file so that the contents are in the data/
+Unzipping this file should produce two directories: data/

-subdirectory of your RStudio project folder.
-This will allow you to jump right in to the modeling and ensure that you’re using exactly the same data as was used when creating this book.
+.
+Move both these directories so they are subdirectory of your RStudio project folder.
+This will allow you to jump right in to the modeling and ensure that you’re using exactly the same data as was used when creating this guide.
 This is a good option if you don’t have a fast enough internet connection to download the eBird data.

 The examples throughout this website use the programming language R (R Core Team 2023) to work with eBird data.
 If you don’t have R installed, download it now, if you already have R, there’s a good chance you have an outdated version, so update it to the latest version now.
 R is updated regularly, and it is important that you have the most recent version of R to avoid headaches when installing packages.
 We suggest checking every couple months to see if a new version has been released.